Sichuan: Cuisine

 Sichuan is well known for its spicy cuisine and use of Sichuan peppers due to its humid climate.

 The Sichuanese are proud of their cuisine, known as one of the Four Great Traditions of Chinese cuisine.
 The cuisine here is of "one dish, one shape, hundreds of dishes, hundreds of tastes", as the saying goes, to describe its acclaimed diversity.
 The most prominent traits of Sichuanese cuisine are described by four words: spicy, hot, fresh, and fragrant.
 Sichuan cuisine is popular in the whole nation of China, and so are Sichuan chefs.
-Two well-known Sichuan chefs are Chen Kenmin and his son Chen Kenichi, who was Iron Chef Chinese on the Japanese television series "Iron Chef".

-Another famous Sichuan cuisine is hot pot.
+Another famous Sichuan delicacy is hot pot.
 Hot pot is a Chinese soup containing a variety of East Asian foodstuffs and ingredients, prepared with a simmering pot of soup stock at the dining table.
 While the hot pot is kept simmering, ingredients are placed into the pot and cooked at the table.
 Typical hot pot dishes include thinly sliced meat, leaf vegetables, mushrooms, wontons, egg dumplings, tofu, and seafood.
 The cooked food is usually eaten with a dipping sauce.